jamesratcliffe/lsretail-oauth-php/README.md

 ## Accepting the Temp Token

-If you point your redirect URI to temp-token.php, it will use it to request an OAuth access token and display the reponse.
+If you point your OAuth client's redirect URI to temp-token.php, it will use it to request an OAuth access token and display the reponse.